 In the Merge Duplicate Donors window, there is a list of all of your donors on the left.
 Click on two donors that are the duplicates (or spouses) that you want to merge.
 As you click on them, they will appear in fields on the right.
 If you have made an incorrect choice, click on that choice in the list on the left again to unselect it, then select a different one.

 Along with the donor's name on the right, there is a field for "# of Years of Data".
 That tells you in how many different years this donor appears.
 Donors that have been copied properly, by the normal year-end process in Maintenance ⇒ Change Year or by Database ⇒ Copy Missing Donors, will have a value of 2 or higher for # of Years of Data.
 Donors that have just been created in one year and never copied will have a value of 1.

 There are also two radio buttons to the right of the two selected names and their # of Years of Data, with the heading "Keep this One?".
 You need to select the radio button for the one that you want to keep, which should be the one with more years of data.
 If they both have only one year of data, or both have more than one year, you can pick either one, as you wish.

 When you have the selections the way you want them, click the Merge button.
-It will do the merge, and inform you of whether it was successful.
-As mentioned above, it will move any donations and receipts for the donor you aren't keeping to the donor you are keeping, normally for all years of data, and will then delete the donor you aren't keeping.
+After a confirmation, it will do the merge, and inform you of whether it was successful.
+As mentioned above, it will move any donations and receipts for the donor you aren't keeping to the donor you are keeping, for one or all years of data, and will then delete the donor you aren't keeping.
 Please note that this action cannot be undone, other than by restoring a backup of your database.